MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/overview-privacy-controls.md

 For example, you might choose to provide your users with connected experiences that download online content, but not connected experiences that analyze content.
 If you don’t configure these policy settings, all these connected experiences will be available to your users.

-In addition, there is a policy setting that allows you turn off all these connected experiences, and which will also turn off other connected experiences, such as document co-authoring and online file storage.
+In addition, there's a policy setting that allows you turn off all these connected experiences, and which will also turn off other connected experiences, such as document co-authoring and online file storage.
 But even if you use this policy setting to turn off all these connected experiences, certain Office functionality will remain available, such as synching your mailbox in Outlook, using Teams or Skype for Business, as well as the essential services described below.

 If you choose not to provide your users with certain types of connected experiences, either the ribbon or menu command for those connected experiences will be grayed out or the users will get an error message when they try to use those connected experiences.

-Your users won’t be able to choose whether to turn these connected experiences on or off if they are signed in to Office with their organizational credentials, which is sometimes referred to as a work or school account.
+Your users won’t be able to choose whether to turn these connected experiences on or off if they're signed in to Office with their organizational credentials, which is sometimes referred to as a work or school account.

 For more information, see the following articles: